Inventing a nation and a religion

 Archaeological evidence doesn’t support the account of events in the Torah from before the kingdoms of Judah and Israel.
 The writers of the Torah used sources such as Mesopotamian myths, royal archives and oral traditions, and rewrote them to forward their agenda, which was to preserve Jewish identity around a common religion, history and cultural heritage.
 The biblical scholar Jacob Wright claims that the stories about Abraham, Isaac, Moses and David may have been based on legends from different local communities connected into a historical narrative to promote a sense of single nation.3

-The absence of archaeological evidence can be an issue when looking for potential avatars of God.
+This universe might be a virtual reality created for entertainment for someone we call God.
+And God may use avatars and appear like an ordinary human to us.
+The absence of archaeological evidence can be an issue when looking for potential avatars of God in the Jewish scriptures.
 A question that might arise is how could God have played roles in tales that never happened?
-If this universe is a virtual reality running a script then the contents of the Torah can be the way our creators meant them to be.
-The possible avatars could have emerged because of some consideration of the editors of the Torah.
+If this universe is a virtual reality running a script then the contents of the Torah may be the way our creators meant them to be even though they may be myths.
+The possible avatars may have emerged because of some consideration of the editors of the Torah.

 How the avatars may have emerged

 Wright points out that the authors of the Torah may have refashioned the role of men and women in order to involve men in raising children and preserving Jewish culture.
 In the Torah men play a significant role in family life while women contributed to military victories.
 One of the great Jewish heroines was Deborah in the Book Of Judges.
 Wright contends that these stories were meant to undermine the pretence males had to power.
 The men in the Torah weren’t valiant warriors.3 For example, Abraham said that his wife was his sister because he was afraid of being killed.4 Isaac did the same.5